 I joined a software tools startup, Code Red Technologies, which was acquired in 2013 by NXP Semiconductors.
 The Cambridge and San Jose Code Red team, which expanded to include members in Bucharest and Brno, has evolved our Red Suite toolchain to create MCUXpresso IDE.

 - Introduced a CI system where none had existed before.
-My Jenkins installation now builds a multi-platform, multi-component software product.
+Built a Jenkins installation that now integrates a multi-platform, multi-component software product.
 (Before I started, most build steps were manual, with the final stage automated on Windows only.)

 - Made the entire CI system maintainable, flexible, and safe, by coding all the jobs in Groovy and using the Jenkins JobDSL plugin.
 Documented it fully in internal wiki pages.

 - Migrated the Jenkins master from Windows to Mac, and later to an Ubuntu VM in a corporate datacenter, keeping everything working on the way, and extended it to manage a heterogeneous collection of build and test nodes.

 - Imported a complex legacy source tree with years of history from Subversion to Git, and introduced modern working practices (Git, JIRA, Nexus) to an established team.

 - Wrote (in Python) a suite of scripts to automate the testing of multi-platform software driving custom hardware, all controlled from Jenkins (see video for details), and to display results and alert developers to failures.

 - Maintained installers/packaging scripts for all the supported platforms: Windows, Linux (deb and rpm), Mac OS X.

 - Developed a happy working relationship with colleagues in Bucharest, coaching them and transferring technology and understanding, so that they could carry the system forward.